MerlinDaWizard/ROS-LED-Controller/README.md

 (LEDcontroller.RED, LEDcontroller.GREEN, LEDcontroller.BLUE also exist and just are 0,1,2 respectively)

 Both of those sentinal values combined can be used to easily clear the LEDs.

-### Contributing
-If you have any idea how to improve the package or get sick of my bad code feel free to submit a pull request, it will most likely be accepted :)

-All contributions are under the MIT license.